Top 3 Ways to Make Thanksgiving more Meaningful this Year for your Children (and for yourself)

 Firstly, chose a notebook size and a style appropriate for their age.
 Here are some guidelines: For a child that can write a few sentences or more (grade 3 and over, including adults), I’d suggest a simple prompt that they repeat each day.
 Just chose one of these and only switch it up if you think you’ve chosen one that isn’t inspiring your child.
 Otherwise, stay the course and see the exercise through with the same one, so that they remember what they must do each day without too much effort.
 Here are some examples:

-Name 5 things you are thankful for that are specific
+- Name 5 things you are thankful for that are specific to today

 Even with teenagers, young adults, and adults, I’d suggest a simple formula for each day.
 It can be exciting to start something new and get complicated with it, but in the long term, simple is better and you’re less likely to drop it once you get busier.